Sex club: United States

 There are hundreds of sex clubs in the United States, ranging from ongoing house parties and meet-up groups to fully licensed businesses.
 It is estimated that there are over 3,000 swingers lifestyle clubs in North America.
 Since there is no relevant federal legislation, the legal requirements and legality of such establishments varies from state to state and even from locality to locality.
 Zoning laws regulating proximity to schools or religious buildings, local norms, and other factors have all played a role.
 Most sex clubs in the U.S. and Canada do not serve alcohol because of restrictive state requirements associated with a liquor license, but some allow customers to bring their own.

 One of the first major "mainstream" sex/swinger clubs in the US was Plato's Retreat in NYC.
-It opened in 1977 and gained some notoriety because celebrities, porn stars, and well-to-do couples attended.
+It opened in 1977 and gained some notoriety because celebrities, porn stars, and well-to-do couples attended, but closed in 1985 during the HIV/AIDS public health crackdown on bathhouses.